EastonArcher/Python-Automation/README.md

 ### 📷 Photo Editor

 * This Photo Editor Automation program, utilizes the Pillow library to apply a series of enhancements effects to a collection of images.
 The script is designed to process images located in the 'imgs' folder, and the edited versions are saved in the 'editedImgs' folder.
-The edits include sharpening, rotation, contrast adjustment, color inversion, horizontal and vertical flipping, and additional effects.
-The script streamlines the editing process, allowing users to easily apply a consistent set of modifications to a batch of images, enhancing their visual appeal.
+The script streamlines the editing process, allowing users to easily apply a consistent set of modifications to a batch of images.

 ### 📹 Youtube Video Downloader